phicks22/txt2onto_prediction_workflow/docs/README.md

   - `embeddings_study.sh`: Shell script to generate embeddings for preprocessed descriptions.
   - `predict_chunk_batch.sh`: Shell script to run predictions using the MONDO model files by chunk and batch.
   - `combine_chunks_prediction.sh`: Shell script to combine the resutling predictions of each chunk.
-  - `fbeta_classification_study.sh`: Shell script to classify the prediction probabilities into binary class and generate annotations.
+  - `classification_study.sh`: Shell script to classify the prediction probabilities into binary class and generate annotations.
   - `threshold_annotation_analysis_study.sh`: Shell script to generate necessary threshold and annotation statistics.

 - **README.md**: This file, providing an overview of the workflow.